Eggplant Meatballs are a vegetarian version of an Italian favorite!

 If you make this recipe be sure to rate it, leave a comment, or tag #theliveinkitchen on Instagram!

-- 1 large eggplant cubed (about 8 heaping cups)
+- 1 large eggplant, peeled and cubed (about 7-8 heaping cups)

 - 1/4 cup water